-Feds: Louisville police had pattern of violating rights
+After Taylor shooting, feds find pattern of violations

 LOUISVILLE, Ky.
 (AP) — The U.S. Justice Department has found Louisville police have engaged in a pattern of violating constitutional rights following an investigation prompted by the fatal police shooting of Breonna Taylor.

-The announcement was made Wednesday by Attorney Merrick Garland.
+The announcement was made Wednesday by Attorney General Merrick Garland.
 A Justice Department report found the Louisville/Jefferson County Metro Government and Louisville Metro Police Department “engage in a pattern or practice of conduct that deprives people of their rights under the Constitution and federal law.”

-The report said Louisville police “discriminate against Black people in its enforcement activities,” uses excessive force and conducts searches based on invalid warrants.
+The report said the Louisville police department “discriminates against Black people in its enforcement activities,” uses excessive force and conducts searches based on invalid warrants.
 It also said the department violates the rights of people engaged in protected speech, like the street protests in the city in the summer of 2020.

 “This conduct is unacceptable, it is heartbreaking,” Garland said.